Drinking straw: Alternatives

+Some environmentalists say that straws are simply unnecessary in most cases, except for people with certain medical issues and certain beverages like bubble tea.

 Alternatives to plastic straws, some reusable, exist, although they are not always readily available, or deemed to be of sufficient quality for all users (including, in particular, those with a disability).
 Paper straws have proliferated as a popular alternative, although they are prone to losing their rigidity when soaked inside a beverage, and in some cases are not durable enough for thicker beverages such as milkshakes.
 Metal straws are more durable, but they are incapable of being bent, can damage teeth or lacerate children or kill adults during falls, and some restaurants have reported them as a target of theft.

 Some critics have argued that paper and metal alternatives are no more environmentally-friendly than plastic, citing the environmental impacts of paper and mining, and that paper straws would likely end up in landfills and not be composted.
 In August 2019, after deploying paper straws in the United Kingdom, McDonald's stated that its straws could not actually be recycled at present, since their thickness "makes it difficult for them to be processed by our waste solution providers".
 The chain stated that they went towards energy production, and not to landfills.

 Polylactic acid (PLA), a biodegradable plastic, requires 69% fewer fossil fuel resources to produce than plastic, but it requires very specific conditions to break down fully.
 Polyhydroxyalkanoate (PHA), derived from plant oil, is marine biodegradable.
 In 2021, the manufacturing company Wincup was distributing a PHA product branded as "the Phade straw."

 As of 2021 several eco-friendly alternative materials have been tried.
 Among them are hay straws, bamboo straws, seaweed straws, and straws made from naturally dried fallen coconut leaves.

 Greenwashing

-Not all attempts to be more environmentally friendly are in earnest, though.
-In an attempt to artificially boost sales, some groups have been guilty of "greenwashing," or falsely marketing their products as a viable environmentally friendly alternative, when it is actually just as harmful to the environment, or worse.
+In an attempt to artificially boost sales, some groups have been guilty of "greenwashing", or falsely marketing their products as a viable environmentally friendly alternative, when it is actually just as harmful to the environment, or worse.
 These marketing tactics draw in well-meaning consumers who believe they are helping the environment (often by paying more for a product), when they are instead encouraging these misleading strategies.

 To combat this scheme, TerraChoice, an America-based advertising company, crafted a rubric to calculate the amount of greenwashing prevalent in a product.
 They determined that 95% of products they surveyed at American and Canadian stores are guilty of at least one act of greenwashing.